All About COBRA

 - If you become disabled, you can maintain coverage for 29 months.
-You are eligible for Medicare coverage 24 months after your disability date (decided by social security administration).
+You are eligible for Medicare coverage 24 months after your disability date (decided by the social security administration).
 You must inform your insurance plan administrator as soon as you are disabled to trigger this extension.

 How does COBRA work?